AnnabethS/advent-of-code-2021/README.md

 - not too bad today, part 1 was very easy
 - i spent ages overengineering a solution for part 2 that ended up not working.
 - another linked list implementation

+### Day 10

+- fairly easy today, wrote a nice stack based implementation that worked for both parts, with only minor tweaks for part 2
+- spent a while on part 2 fixing an overflow, due to the values overflowing an int